dash-orlando/magneto/Builds/LOCAR/Software/Raspberry Pi/Control/Python/README.md

 such as
 `"/home/pi/pd3d/magneto/Builds/LOCAR/Software/Raspberry Pi/Control/Python/scripts"`

-change `/home/pi/pd3d/` as needed based on where you cloned in parts that ask for full path
+change `/home/pi/pd3d/` as needed based on where you cloned in commands that ask for full path

 ### Step 1: Prepare system
 purge unneeded programs